ballerkobe808/invest/README - 2 FUNDING.md

 2. 100k home, with 40k of my money/equity.
 Since I'm over the 20% threshold by 20k, I can get a HELOC for 20k
 3. 100k home, with 80k of my money/equity.
 Since I'm over the 20% threshold by 60k, i can get a HELOC for 60k

 These often come with low 1.7-2% introductory APRs for the first year.
-You can do strategic things here - Use that money to quickly pay off principle in another loan, and then pay this HELOC off using the lower % rate.
-Hawaii is known for really low APRs.

-Once the introductory rate is over, you can pay it off or cancel and open another HELOC with another bank lol.
+You can do strategic things here - Once the introductory rate is over, you can pay it off or cancel and open another HELOC with another bank lol.

 One thing to note is that HELOC % is calculated by the day, so any balance used in a month will be charged interest.
-Credit Cards on the other hand are only charged interest at the end of the month.
-Because of this, use your Credit Card for daily purchases and only use your HELOC to pay off your CC as needed.
-Credit Card will also return points on purchases.
+Credit Cards are charged at the end of the month.
+Use your Credit Card for daily purchases (you get points too) and only use your HELOC to pay off your CC as needed.

-Combine a HELOC, with a CC, and Mortgage to do a Velocity Banking Strategy.
-Open a HELOC, and use a huge chunk to pay off the mortgage principle (same property or another - the earlier the loan section the bigger the payoff).
-Keep a zero balance in your checking.
-Any day to day activities, use your CC to pay it off.
-At the end of the month use the HELOC to pay the CC balance.
-Any extra income goes toward paying down the HELOC balance.
-Get it to zero before the rate rises.
-Cancel, then open another HELOC at the introductory rate.
-Garret Taira perfected this strategy.

-Banks will probably not fund your Rentals - you will need to go to a portfolio lender or open a business line of credit.

 ### 1.2.3.
 401k/IRA (Individual Retirement Account)